NatLabRockies/opet-firmware/README.md

 - Value: default `byte 0000 0000`, standard `byte 0000 0011`
 - This parameter determines the IV measurement mode settings at start-up
     - Cos IV point distribution and asymmetric voltage readings are enabled by default
-- See section 4.3.4.6 for the binary bit definitions and more details
+- See [IV measurement mode](#iv-measurement-mode) for the binary bit definitions and more details

 #### COS sweep maximum phase angle
 - Register ID: `142`
 - Value: default ` 1.57079`, standard ` 1.57079`
 - Value Range: `single floating point`
-- As further detailed in section 4.3.4.7 this parameter defines the maximum phase angle in radians used during cosine distributed IV curve measurements
+- As further detailed in [Cosine maximum phase in radians](#cosine-maximum-phase-in-radians) this parameter defines the maximum phase angle in radians used during cosine distributed IV curve measurements

 #### V<sub>oc</sub> overshoot control multiplier
 - Register ID: `143`
 - Value: default ` 1.01`, standard ` 1.01`
 - Value Range: `single floating point`
-- As further detailed in section 4.3.4.8, this multiplier is applied to the measured V<sub>oc</sub> before IV measurements and sets the IV curve endpoint control voltage at the voltage control DAC
+- As further detailed in [VOC overshoot control multiplier](#voc-overshoot-control-multiplier), this multiplier is applied to the measured V<sub>oc</sub> before IV measurements and sets the IV curve endpoint control voltage at the voltage control DAC

 #### IV point settling time delay
 - Register ID: `144`
 - Value: default `5`, standard `5`
 - Value Range: `1 ...
 60000`
-- This parameter sets the delay time in \[ms\] between setting the output voltage till measurement of the voltage and current of the PV device, see section 4.3.4.4 for more details
+- This parameter sets the delay time in \[ms\] between setting the output voltage till measurement of the voltage and current of the PV device, see [IV point settling time delay in ms](#iv-point-settling-time-delay-in-ms) for more details

 #### Nu. measurements averaged per set
 - Register ID: `145`
 - Value: default `1`, standard `50`
 - Value Range: `1 ...
 255`
-- Controls the number of current and voltage measurements averaged for each IV point in a single set, see section 4.3.4.5 for more details
+- Controls the number of current and voltage measurements averaged for each IV point in a single set, see [IV data Averaging control](#iv-data-averaging-control) for more details

 #### Nu. sets averaged per IV point
 - Register ID: `146`
 - Value: default `1`, standard `1`
 - Value Range: `1 ...
 255`
-- Controls the number of current and voltage measurement sets averaged for each IV point, see section 4.3.4.5 for more details
+- Controls the number of current and voltage measurement sets averaged for each IV point, see [IV data Averaging control](#iv-data-averaging-control) for more details

 ### Maximum power point tracker control variables